-The Pricing and Verification Group, along with the Credit Valuation team, are responsible for the estimation and verification of the fair value for the majority of our financial assets and financial liabilities, including review of material assumptions used when market-based inputs do not exist.
+The Pricing and Valuation Group, along with the Credit Valuation team, are responsible for the estimation and verification of the fair value for the majority of our financial assets and financial liabilities.
 These groups also provide updates to the Finance Committee on relevant market information, pricing trends, significant valuation challenges and the resolution of those challenges.
-The Pricing and Verification Group, along with the Credit Valuation team, reside within our Finance Division and are independent of any trading or market related activities.
+The Pricing and Valuation Group, along with the Credit Valuation team, reside within our Finance Division and are independent of any trading or market related activities.
 Fair value measurements for acquired property and collateral dependent loans are determined by other valuation groups in the Finance Division.